test 33

 Executive Order 1, 2018

-Employers can’t discriminate in the payment of wages based on sex or gender identity for substantially similar work (skills, effort, responsibility, and similar working conditions.)
-Provides cause of action to sue for damages.
+Employers can’t discriminate in the payment of wages based on sex or gender identity for substantially similar work (skills, effort, responsibility, and similar working conditions).
+Wage differentials can only be based on seniority, a defined merit system or a factor other than sex as specified.

 New Jersey agencies and offices can’t ask applicants for salary history or investigate the previous salary of an applicant.